Title IX Policy and Procedures

 Statement of Philosophy

 Gettysburg College recognizes the worth and dignity of all people and the limitless value of their potential.
-Therefore, the College is committed to providing an environment free of harassment and discrimination.
 Harassment and discrimination in all forms, including sexual harassment and sexual assault, and all other forms of sexual violence are antithetical to the values of Gettysburg College, violations of College policy, and, in some instances, violations of state and/or federal law.
 All members of the College community are expected to refrain from engaging in harassment and discrimination.
-Where the College learns that discrimination has occurred, the College is committed to remedying the discrimination and its effects.
-We encourage all members of the community to report incidents of suspected sexual harassment and misconduct.
+When the College learns that discrimination has occurred, the College is committed to remedying the discrimination and its effects.

 Purpose of Policy